 What is an Iridologist?

 An Iridologist is a practitioner of Iridology, the study of the iris.
-Iridologists often have training in natural health modalities such as herbal medicine, massage or reiki, and can use the information from an iridology reading to recommend changes in lifestyle, exercises or supplements to improve the health of a person based on their specific needs.
+Iridologists often have training in natural health modalities such as herbal medicine, massage or reiki, and can use the information from an iridology reading to recommend treatments, changes in lifestyle, exercises or supplements to improve the health of a client based on their specific needs.

 What can Iridology do for me?

 Iridology can tell the strength of your constitution – your ability to resist stress and disease.
-It can also tell your genotype, which is a body/personality group describing your most likely areas of health concern, and some bits about your personality.
+It can also tell your genotype, which is a body-type/personality group describing your most likely areas of health concern, and some bits about your personality.

 The Iris map lays out specific organs or areas of your body where there is tissue damage, lack of energy, scar tissue or acute acidity or inflammation.
 It helps to pin-point possible trouble areas in a person’s health.